vampirebeam/vampirebeam/README.md

 ## About Me

-I'm a passionate **Full-Stack Developer** based in Bangkok, Thailand 🇹🇭.
+I'm a passionate **Senior Full-Stack Developer** based in Bangkok, Thailand 🇹🇭.
 I have hands-on experience in **React.js, Node.js, FastAPI, PHP (Laravel),** and modern SQL/ORM technologies.
 I'm dedicated to building robust, scalable web applications and have professional experience with both public and private sector projects.

 - 🌍  **Location:** Bangkok, Thailand